LinguaPhylo/linguaPhylo.github.io/tutorials/structured-coalescent.md

 ---
 layout: page
 title: Structured coalescent
-subtitle: Population structure using MultiTypeTree
+subtitle: MASCOT - parameter and state inference using the approximate structured coalescent
 author: 'Walter Xie and Alexei Drummond'
 permalink: /tutorials/structured-coalescent/
 ---

-This tutorial is modified from Taming the BEAST tutorial [Structured coalescent](https://taming-the-beast.org/tutorials/Structured-coalescent/).
+This tutorial is modified from Taming the BEAST [MASCOT Tutorial](https://taming-the-beast.org/tutorials/Mascot-Tutorial/).

 # Background

-Population dynamics can influence the shape of a tree.
-Another thing that has strong influence on the shape of the tree is structure in a population.
-This is the case as soon as sequences do not mix well, i.e. they cluster together.
-One cause of this clustering is due to geography.
-Samples may not have been taken from the same geographic region, leading to clustering of samples from the same region.
-This clustering of samples can bias the estimation of parameters.
-The extension of the classic coalescent to the structured coalescent by allowing for migration between regions is trying to circumvent this by allowing individual regions to have distinct coalescent rates and by allowing migration between those regions.
+Phylogeographic methods can help reveal the movement of genes between populations of organisms.
+This has been widely used to quantify pathogen movement between different host populations, the migration history of humans, and the geographic spread of languages or the gene flow between species using the location or state of samples alongside sequence data.
+Phylogenies therefore offer insights into migration processes not available from classic epidemiological or occurrence data alone.

+The structured coalescent allows to coherently model the migration and coalescent process, but struggles with complex datasets due to the need to infer ancestral migration histories.
+Thus, approximations to the structured coalescent, which integrate over all ancestral migration histories, have been developed.
+This tutorial gives an introduction into how a MASCOT analysis in BEAST2 can be set-up.
+MASCOT is short for __M__arginal __A__pproximation of the __S__tructured __C____O__alescen__T__ (Müller, Rasmussen, & Stadler, 2018)
+and implements a structured coalescent approximation (Müller, Rasmussen, & Stadler, 2017).
+This approximation doesn't require migration histories to be sampled using MCMC and therefore allows to analyse phylogenies with more than three or four states.

 # Programs used in this Exercise